 With the plates being small, we were able to order a wide variety of dishes to sample.
-However, their menu is pretty large, so another visit is a definite must.
+However, Hawkers Asian Street Fare’s menu is pretty large, so another visit is a definite must.
 Between the two of us, we ordered the Char Siu, Roast Duck, Pork Belly Steamed Baos, Singapore “Chilli” Crab, Beef Bulgogi Lettuce Wraps, and the Hokkien Mee.

 This Char Siu dish is a very basic dish composed of pork shoulder, sweet soy, and spring onions.
 And it’s delicious.
 The meat is very tender and the sweet soy gives it a great flavor.
 We both enjoyed this small plate and in my opinion, a great easy dish for some protein.

 Another simple, protein rich dish on the menu is the Roasted Duck.
 It’s completed with hoisin sauce and spring onions.
 Hoisin is a thicker sauce with a salty and lightly sweet taste.
 Only one of us liked this dish (hint: I’m the less picky of the two).
 He said the duck tasted too game-y for his liking, but I didn’t have any problem with it.
 I think the sauce and onions paired really well and lightened the game-y taste, but there is a bit of game-y texture.
 So, it probably isn’t a dish for everyone.